 What?
 A herb going to help me detox and balance hormones?
 Yup!
 Here is how it works:

 Ashwagandha is a natural source of energy and vitality.
-Being a super powerful adaptogen, Ashwagandha supports adrenal and cognitive function by balancing cortisol ( hello stress hormone) release induced by physiological, mental, emotional and environmental stress.
+Being a super-powerful adaptogen, Ashwagandha supports adrenal and cognitive function by balancing cortisol ( hello stress hormone) release induced by physiological, mental, emotional, and environmental stress.
 Hence, I love the way it makes me feel– especially after experiencing stress.
 Plus, this is one of the best herbs to help balance hormones.
-Overall a get a sense of well being.
-(I like this one).
+Overall I get a sense of well-being.

 Good News for Both: Men and Women